-Today, you’re going to learn how to stop feeling sorry for yourself and get out of self-pity.
+Today, you’re going to learn how to stop wallowing self pity and stop feeling sorry for yourself.

 It’s only normal to experience pain and sadness in your life.